 - Severe burns

 Such conditions are obviously catastrophic to the sufferer, but also have significant repercussions for the victim’s support system, including family and friends.
-If you or someone you care about has suffered a permanent injury in a car accident caused by someone else’s negligence, you need an experienced Chicago personal injury attorney.
+If you or someone you care about has suffered a permanent injury in a car accident due to someone else’s negligence, you need an experienced Chicago car accident attorney.

 How Permanent Disabilities Affect Your Life